abdullahalshafi/BasicImagePicker/README.md

 # Basic Image Picker
 A Simple Android Library to capture and pick image from gallery.

+Added support for multiple image pick.
+This library uses @esafirm android-image-picker library for below API level 30 and new photo picker for newer versions.

 ### Step 1.
 Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories:
 ```Kotlin